Datawheel/canon/README.md

 ## Custom API Routes

-If you app requires custom API routes, datawheel-canon will import any files located in a `api/` directory and attach them to the current Express instance.
+If you app requires custom API routes, Canon will import any files located in a `api/` directory and attach them to the current Express instance.
 For example, a file located at `api/simpleRoute.js`:

 ```js
 module.exports = function(app) {